submariner-io/submariner-website/src/content/roadmap/_index.en.md

 ### v0.3.0

+* Auto detecting NAT vs non-NAT scenarios.
+* Supporting different ports for IPSEC for each cluster
 * Removing the kubefed dependency from Lighthouse service discovery
 * Measuring and improving A/P HA (different scenarios)
 * Libreswan support